naveen2608/Snetithon/README.md

 # Snetithon
-Performing sentimental analysis on peoples reviews on social media of a topic
+Performing sentimental analysis on peoples reviews on social media of Digital India.